Economy of Vietnam

-The economy of Vietnam is a mixed socialist-oriented market economy, which is the 36th-largest in the world as measured by nominal gross domestic product (GDP) and 26th-largest in the world as measured by purchasing power parity (PPP) in 2022.
+The economy of Vietnam is a developing mixed socialist-oriented market economy.
+It is the 33rd-largest economy in the world by nominal gross domestic product (GDP) and the 26th-largest economy in the world by purchasing power parity (PPP).
+It is an Upper-middle income country with a low cost of living.
 Vietnam is a member of the Asia-Pacific Economic Cooperation, the Association of Southeast Asian Nations and the World Trade Organization.

-Since the mid-1980s, through the Đổi Mới reform period, Vietnam has made a shift from a highly centralized command economy to a mixed economy.
-This economy uses both directive and indicative planning through five-year plans, with support from an open market-based economy.
+Since the mid-1980s, through the Đổi Mới reform period, Vietnam has made a shift from a highly centralized planned economy to a mixed economy.
+Before, South Vietnam was reliant on U.S. aid, while North Vietnam and reunified Vietnam relied on communist aid until the Soviet Union's dissolution.

+The economy uses both directive and indicative planning through five-year plans, with support from an open market-based economy.
 Over that period, the economy has experienced rapid growth.
 In the 21st century, Vietnam is in a period of being integrated into the global economy.
 Almost all Vietnamese enterprises are small and medium enterprises (SMEs).
 Vietnam has become a leading agricultural exporter and served as an attractive destination for foreign investment in Southeast Asia.
-In the current period, Vietnam's economy relies largely on foreign direct investment to attract the capital from overseas to support its continual economic rigor.
-Foreign investment on the luxury hotels sector and resorts will rise to support high-end tourist industry.

-According to a forecast by PricewaterhouseCoopers in February 2017, Vietnam may be the fastest-growing of the world's economies, with a potential annual GDP growth rate of about 5.1%, which would make its economy the 10th-largest in the world by 2050.
-Vietnam has also been named among the Next Eleven and CIVETS countries.
-Despite economic achievement following Doi Moi, there exist issues that cause many analysts and researchers to remain worried about the recent economic slowdown in the country.
+According to a forecast by PricewaterhouseCoopers in February 2017, Vietnam may be the fastest-growing of the world's economies, with a potential annual GDP growth rate of about 5.1 percent, which would make its economy the 10th-largest in the world by 2050.
+Vietnam has also been named among the so-called Next Eleven and CIVETS countries.